Chapter 7.2.1 Strategic approaches

 Behaviour change

-Scotland spends around £800 million on motorways and trunk roads each year.
-This is expensive, high-carbon infrastructure, inconsistent with the climate crisis we face.
 Capital expenditure must be switched toward low-carbon infrastructure, including projects that enable walking, cycling and public transport, and encourage modal shift, if Scotland is to deliver an effective climate emergency response.

-This policy would result in savings of hundreds of millions, which would then be available for expenditure on other low-carbon policies.
+In Scotland this policy would result in savings of hundreds of millions, which would then be available for expenditure on other low-carbon policies.
 It would also result in benefits and opportunities in associated public policy areas, including:

 • air quality improvements